aogriffiths/do/content/blog/2023_01_markdown/index.md

 ---
 title: Opinionated Markdown Guide
 description: A cheat sheet, collection of hacks and style guide for markdown.
-date: 2023-01-30
+date: 2023-01-25
 tags: guides
 ---

-Markdown is simple, effective way to document your stuff.
-From README's and project docs to making a blog markdown can do the trick.
+Markdown is easy and effective way to document your stuff.
+From README's and project docs to making a blog, like this one, markdown can do the trick.

 Here's a cheat sheet, collection of hacks and style guide.
-It is intended to work with github (github formatted markdown) and jekyll (often used for github pages). although there is more than one way to do things with markdown, this guide doesn't get in to that, it offers one way.
-This makes it quick to follow, consistent an opinionated markdown guide (you can call it the OMG if you want).
+It is intended to work with github (github formatted markdown) and 11ty (a static site generator). although there is more than one way to do things with markdown, this guide doesn't get in to that, it describes just one way.
+This makes it quick to follow, consistent an opinionated markdown guide.

 Headings
 --------